MoravianUniversity/AlzheimersIoT/Scheduler/README.md

 ```

 #### Scheduling an Email
-This example sends a message, `Example Email Message`, to the email `example@domain.com` on December 31st, 2020, at 11pm, EST.
+This example queries the `GPS` endpoint for the latest details and sends it to the email `example@domain.com` on December 31st, 2020, at 11pm, EST.

 ```
 import requests